spray/spray/docs/introduction.rst

   A lightweight, clean and simple JSON implementation in Scala.
-Because it neither depends on any other part of *spray* nor on Akka and is only an optional dependency of :ref:`spray-client` and :ref:`spray-httpx` it doesn't live in the main *spray* repository, but rather in `its own github repository`__
+Because it neither depends on any other part of *spray* nor on Akka and is only an optional dependency of :ref:`spray-client` and :ref:`spray-httpx` it doesn't live in the main *spray* repository, but rather in `its own github repository`__ Note that you can easily use *spray* with whatever JSON library you like best, *spray-json* is just one of several alternatives.

 __ spray-json_
 .. _concurrentlinkedhashmap: http://code.google.com/p/concurrentlinkedhashmap/